SumoLogic/sumologic-documentation/docs/cse/rules/write-aggregation-rule.md

 Click **Submit** to save the rule.

 ### Duplicate Signals?
 If you determine that a Threshold, Chain, or Aggregation rule is firing identical Signals for the same conditions during the same time interval, there’s a likely explanation.
 This situation can arise due to how these rule types are processed: they are evaluated differently than Match rules, because they support time duration conditions.
-For example, a Threshold rule fires when its rule expression is matched at least a certain number times during a specified length of time.
+For example, a Threshold rule fires when its rule expression is matched at least a certain number of times during a specified length of time.

 To successfully apply a rule across a sliding time window, CSE evaluates Records across overlapping time spans.
 Consider a rule that requires three matches across five minutes.
 With non-overlapping windows, we could detect one match at the end of one time window, and two more in the following time window.
 This should cause the rule to fire a Signal, but would not, because the required five minute span is split between two evaluation windows.
 Overlapping evaluation windows solves this problem.
 In some cases though, it can also result in duplicate Signals.
-However, as long as you don’t run the rule as a prototype, duplicate Signals will be suppressed, as described in Automatic suppression of redundant Signals.
+However, as long as you don’t run the rule as a prototype, duplicate Signals will be suppressed, as described in [About Signal Suppression](../records-signals-entities-insights/about-signal-suppression.md).